 I’m partial to using the NOW® Sports Vanilla Plant Protein Complex here.
 In my years as an RD I’ve gotten to sample a lot of protein powders and this is definitely one of my favorite plant-based options out there.
 It’s made with pea, hemp, and quinoa proteins.
 For any of you with dietary limitations, this blend is dairy-free, soy-free, and vegan.

-But you can also use any of the other NOW® Sports vanilla protein powders instead, like their vanilla grass-fed whey protein, if you’d prefer.
+But you can also use any of the other NOW® Sports vanilla protein powders instead, like their vanilla grass-fed whey protein.
 Or if you want some extra chocolatey flavor, you can use any chocolate powder too.
 (I find the vanilla lets the peanut butter flavor shine through a bit more though).

 3. Natural peanut butter